chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 - Ting-Ting mentions “duty” and Mei breaks down.
 - Ting-Ting tries to sing Who Could Ever Ask For More
 - Her sisters break out into Like Other Girls: They all fantasize a life without duties and all heart. (without the racist part)
+- `Ting-Ting ugly laughs.
+The sisters join in.`
 - `BUT, at the end of the song, Ting-Ting hardens again:`
 	- `“It doesn’t matter who you are on the inside, because on the outside, you’re a princess.
 A princess worth a hundred thousand citizens."`
 	- `"You saw the Huns who just attacked us, who would destroy our kingdom."`